 Wardensville, and possibly some other towns on this route, are old-fashioned southern speed traps.
 “Let’s be careful out there.”
 You might also consider spending your tourist dollars in more enlightened locations.

-The cheapest gas will usually be found at the Sunoco station on the right a little past Lebanon Church, still in VA.
+The cheapest gas will usually be found a little past Lebanon Church at the Shell station and a little further on the Sunoco station on the right.
+These are the last gas stations in VA on route 55.
 Gas is more expensive in WV.

 From the North and West